LibraryCarpentry/librarycarpentry.github.io/_posts/2019/04/what-have-the-lc-maintainers-been-working-on.md

 **The UNIX Shell**
 _Danielle Kane*, Nilani Ganeshwaran, John Wright, Anna Oates, Belinda Weaver, Tim Dennis_
-They will meet soon in April/May with members of the group already expressing interest in adding more library examples to the lesson.
+They will meet soon on 25 April 2019.
+Members of the group have already expressed interest in adding more library examples to the lesson.

 **OpenRefine**
 _Owen Stephens, Juliane Schneider, Paul Pival, Kristin Lee, Erin Carrillo*, Carmi Cronje_